 Explore the Kandawgyi Lake

 Probably the most stunning destination in Yangon is Kandawgyi Lake.
+When planning your 2 week Myanmar itinerary around Yangon, include the visit to the Kandawgyi Lake.
 From afar the architectural masterpiece floating on the lake (Karaweik Hall) looks like a huge barge, however, it is more than that.
 Inside the Karaweik Hall, you will find traditional Burmese entertainment and buffet.
 You can enjoy different cuisines while watching a puppet show, traditional Burmese dances or the elephant dance.
 During the night the Karaweik Hall is beautifully lit up and you can even see the Shwedagon Pagoda from it.

 Shop at the Colorful Bogyoke Market